What actually causes breast cancer?

 Be aware — because it’s not just about the risk factors, but how they combine that can lead to the disease… Paarl Dieticians give us the low-down.

 Breast cancer rates are on the rise, with one in eight women developing the disease in their lifetime.
-Interestingly, the majority of breasts cancer cases these days are sporadic, with no family history.
+Interestingly, the majority of breast cancer cases these days are sporadic, with no family history.
 It’s actually caused by the interaction of genetic, environmental, nutritional and hormonal factors.
 Be aware of how these factors interact so you know your risk profile.